compare

 Career Opportunities

-Support young people by helping them navigate social, emotional, and practical challenges, fostering their wellbeing and development.
-Work in diverse settings, including youth centers, schools, and community organizations, often collaborating with other professionals to address issues like mental health, education, and social inclusion.
+Support young people by helping them navigate social, emotional, and practical challenges, fostering their well-being and development.
+Work in diverse settings, often collaborating with other professionals to address issues like mental health, education, and social inclusion.

-Support young people by helping them navigate social, emotional, and practical challenges, fostering their wellbeing and development.
-Work in diverse settings, including youth centers, schools, and community organizations, often collaborating with other professionals to address issues like mental health, education, and social inclusion.
+Support young people by helping them navigate social, emotional, and practical challenges, fostering their well-being and development.
+Work in diverse settings, often collaborating with other professionals to address issues like mental health, education, and social inclusion.

 $65,000 to $75,000 Average Salary